Article Content

 Your goal: Just do 20 questions from every unit.
 This will put you ahead of of 90% of AP Physics 1 test takers.

-2 – Try Prof Phy
+2 – Use Phy to Check it

-Practice makes perfect — but only if you answer correctly.
+Practice makes perfect — but ONLY if you answer correctly.

 That’s where Prof Phy come in — the most advanced adaptive AI tutor for AP Physics 1, ever.

-Phy will solve all your problems.
-Well, maybe not all, but it can definitely help with AP Physics.
+Phy will solve all your problems — well, maybe not all, but it can definitely help with AP Physics.

+Skip the 15 minute youtube explnation video.
 Use Phy to rapidly understand the questions you get wrong.

 3 – Get Elite Help